 The Windstone Story

-Windstone Farms is the product of our family's journey to live within the Earth's limits while loving the life we create and sharing it with you!
-Welcome to our journey!
+Windstone Farms is the product of my journey to live within the Earth's limits while loving the life I create and sharing it with you!
+Welcome to the journey!

-Welcome to Windstone, a family farm run by the Lehrman’s – Jeremy, Amber, Jacob and Catherine.
+Welcome to Windstone, a family farm run by the Lehrman’s – Amber, Jacob and Raven.

 We weren’t always farmers – far from it!
 Back in 2003, Jeremy and Amber were just typical young parents moving into their first house and marveling at their toddler son, Jacob.
 You may relate to the feeling of looking at your new baby’s face and wanting to give them the best of everything.
 For us, that started with the best food.
 There was just one problem - we couldn’t afford the organic food in the store or at the farmer’s market.